Song Lang: Production

 The script was initially rejected by many almost all of the producers in Vietnam before it was picked up by Veronica Ngo from Studio68.
 Ngo wanted the two main characters Dũng and Linh Phụng to have more on screen physical contact, but Le firmly refused.
 When asked about his choice of actors, Le stated that he saw Phung's "fragility and loneliness" in Isaac whereas newcomer Liên Bỉnh Phát has the appearance and soul of Dung.

 Most of the urban scenes were shot in Hồ Chí Minh City's District 5 as Le considered it to still have the rustic beauty that the entire city once had.

 Reception

+Box office

+In Vietnam, Song Lang grossed nearly 5 billion VND compared to a production cost of 20 billion VND, considered a loss because it did not surpass the break-even point.
+The film was released at the same time as Alpha, Case Closed: Zero the Enforcer, and early screenings of My Mr. Wife.
+After three days of release, the film was revealed to have a higher opening weekend revenue than the previous opening weekend revenue of The Tailor (2017) – a work also produced by Ngô Thanh Vân.
+Sources said that the number of viewers to see Song Lang was not as high as My Mr. Wife, even though the screenings of this film were only early screenings.

+Explaining the film's low appeal, some journalists believe the main reason is that Song Lang belongs to the art film genre that incorporates traditional cultural elements.
+The film did not cater to the familiar tastes of the masses, while the majority of the audience who went to the cinema were teenagers aged 15–25, who were largely unaware of traditional art appreciation.

+Accolades

 To date, the film has won a total of 52 awards, including Gemstone Award at Tokyo International Film Festival, Audience Choice Award at the 2019 editions of New York Asian Film Festival, Seattle LGBT Film Festival, Viet Film Fest, Asian American Int' Film Festival, Frameline San Francisco International LGBTQ Film Festival, Madrid's LGBT film festival LesGaiCineMad and Best New Director at Beijing International Film Festival.

 Online publication New Mandala praised Song Lang for "its honest portrait of Saigon as a city in the middle of cultural, social and political transitions" and "microscopic attention to objects that were used in the everyday lives of Saigonese at that time" and The Hollywood Reporter called it "a uniquely Vietnamese hybrid of Wong Kar-wai's In the Mood for Love and Richard Linklater's Before Sunrise".